-Looking to join the Royal Navy as a Commonwealth citizen?
+Looking to join the Royal Navy as a Foreigner or Commonwealth citizen?
 Read on to find out what you need to do to join!

 Since November 2018, the British Armed forces has opened its doors to foreign nationals and Commonwealth citizens.
 While Commonwealth citizens were previously legible to join the Royal Navy, Royal Air Force, or Army, the Armed Forces are accepting more applications from Commonwealth citizens.